-This new edition provides teachers with even more explicit guidance and extensive resources in word structure, vocabulary, fluency, and comprehension to benefit students.
-The previous edition of WRS provided practice of some morphological aspects of the English language, but now we are providing a greater emphasis with our systematic approach toward teaching morphology, along with phonology and orthography.
+The WRS 4th Edition Steps 1-6 provides teachers with even more explicit guidance and extensive resources in word structure, vocabulary, fluency, and comprehension to benefit students.
+The previous edition of WRS provided practice in some morphological aspects of the English language, but now we are providing a greater emphasis with our systematic approach toward teaching morphology, along with phonology and orthography.

 One of the more significant and important updates is the direct teaching of high frequency words, including irregular words, in a predetermined sequence.
 Also significant is the selection of words for wordlists and stories considered to be core vocabulary, most drawn from the TextProject’s WordZone™ for 4,000 Simple Word Families (Hiebert, 2012), which represents 90% of the words most frequently used in written text.

 Because the Instructor Manual now provides more detailed instructions, including the tips and other guidance used in Wilson® trainings, it has been divided into two volumes.

 There’s also more explicit guidance for Block 3.
 The Comprehension & Fluency Block 3 Guide provides comprehensive background information, progression guidelines, and specific instructions for fluency and comprehension work.

 The End-of-Step Assessments now also measure phonetic word reading accuracy and automaticity, marking current concepts, high frequency word reading, independent silent reading, passage oral reading fluency and comprehension, and dictation (spelling).
 Detailed guidelines on progression will help with student mastery and pacing.